'Oppenheimer' wins seven prizes, including best picture, at the British Academy Film Awards

 Chernov said the story of the city and its fall into Russian occupation “is a symbol of struggle and a symbol of faith.
 Thank you for empowering our voice and let’s just keep fighting.”

-" Barbie," one half of 2023's "Barbenheimer" box office juggernaut and the year's top-grossing film, also had five nominations but missed out on nods for best picture and best director.
-Many saw the omission of "Barbie" director Greta Gerwig — for both the BAFTAs and the Oscars — as a major snub.
+" Barbie," one half of 2023's "Barbenheimer" box office juggernaut and the year's top-grossing film, also went home empty-handed from five nominations.
+"Barbie" director Greta Gerwig failed to get a directing nomination for either the BAFTAs or the Oscars, in what was seen by many as a major snub.

-The best film race pits “Oppenheimer” against “Poor Things,” “Killers of the Flower Moon,” “Anatomy of a Fall” and “The Holdovers.”

 Britain’s film academy introduced changes to increase the awards’ diversity in 2020, when no women were nominated as best director for the seventh year running and all 20 nominees in the lead and supporting performer categories were white.
 However, Triet was the only woman among this year's six best-director nominees.

-A woman of color could take the best actress BAFTA for the first time, with Fantasia Barrino for “The Color Purple” and Vivian Oparah for “Rye Lane” nominated alongside Sandra Hüller for “Anatomy of a Fall,” Mulligan for “Maestro,” Margot Robbie for “Barbie” and Stone for “Poor Things.”

-No British performers are nominated in the best-actor category, but Ireland is represented by Murphy for “Oppenheimer” and Barry Keoghan for “Saltburn.”
-They’re up against Cooper for “Maestro,” Colman Domingo for civil rights biopic “Rustin,” Paul Giamatti for “The Holdovers” and Teo Yoo for “Past Lives.”
+The Rising Star award, the only category decided by public vote, went to Mia McKenna-Bruce, star of “How to Have Sex.”

-Before the ceremony, nominees including Bradley Cooper, Carey Mulligan, Emily Blunt, Robert Downey Jr., Rosamund Pike, Ryan Gosling and Ayo Edebiri all walked the red carpet at London’s Royal Festival Hall, along with presenters Andrew Scott, Cate Blanchett and David Beckham.
+Before the ceremony, nominees, including Bradley Cooper, Carey Mulligan, Emily Blunt, Rosamund Pike, Ryan Gosling and Ayo Edebiri all walked the red carpet at London’s Royal Festival Hall, along with presenters Andrew Scott, Cate Blanchett, Idirs Elba and David Beckham.

 Guest of honor was Prince William, in his role as president of the British Academy of Film and Television Arts.
 He arrived without his wife, Kate, who is recovering from abdominal surgery last month.